Lucrum/odin-flight-booker/README.md

 # usage

 1. To run, download this repository and navigate into the folder.
+Run `bundle install` to install any necessary gems.

 2. Run `rake db:seed` to seed the database with 100 random flights.